nicolasdao/graphql-serverless/README.md

     schema: executableSchema,
     graphiql: { // If you do not want to host any GraphiQl web interface, leave this property undefined.
       endpoint: '/graphiql'
+    },
+    context: {
+    	someVar: 'This variable is passed in the "context" object in each resolver.'
     }
   }